bzminer/bzminer/README.md

 # NOTICE! #
 ### Double check pool and wallet addresses before mining (flight sheet in HiveOS)!
 BzMiner will mine to dev pool if unable to parse configuration.
 New warnings have been added when mining to dev pool, which include 0 reported hashrate in APIs to make it more noticeable that the miner is mining to the dev pool.
+Keep your eye on your pool dashboard to be sure that BzMiner is mining to your wallet after you switch to BzMiner

 ## Current planned major features by version (not including minor releases)